syncfusion-content/blazor-docs/blazor/datagrid/cell-edit-types.md

 ### Using RichTextEditor in EditTemplate

-You can able to render **SfRichTextEditor** component in [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_EditTemplate).
+You can render the **SfRichTextEditor** component in [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_EditTemplate).
 To display the RTE text in the Grid, you can disable the [DisableHtmlEncode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_DisableHtmlEncode) property of the [GridColumn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html).
-In the below sample, we have rendered the **SfRichTextEditor** component in [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_EditTemplate) for the Customer ID column.
+In the following sample, the **SfRichTextEditor** component is rendered in [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_EditTemplate) for the Customer ID column.

 ```cshtml
 @using Syncfusion.Blazor.Grids